 - Child IAB-DU Resource set IDi: an indication of the child IAB-DU's beam in the direction of which simultaneous operation is restricted.
 The length of the field is 8 bits;

 - Multiplexing mode info IDi: The two rightmost bits indicate which of the four multiplexing modes defined in TS 38.473 [27] is applicable.The third rightmost bit of this field indicates whether multiplexing restrictions mode information contained in the two rightmost bits of the field are applicable to non-overlapping frequency resources.
 This bit is set to 1 when multiplexing mode information contained in the two rightmost bits of the Multiplexing mode info IDi field is applicable to non-overlapping frequency resources.
 This field is set to 0 when multiplexing mode information contained in the two rightmost bits of the Multiplexing mode info IDi field is not applicable to non-overlapping frequency resources.
-The remaining 5 bits of this field are set to zero.
+The fourth rightmost bit of this field indicates whether for the multiplexing restrictions mode information, contained in the two rightmost bits of the field, FDM is required.
+This bit is set to 1 when for the multiplexing mode information contained in the two rightmost bits of the Multiplexing mode info IDi field, FDM is required.
+This field is set to 0 when for the multiplexing mode information contained in the two rightmost bits of the Multiplexing mode info IDi field, FDM is not required.
+The remaining 4 bits of this field are set to zero.
 The length of the field is 8 bits;

 - Number of cell configurations IDi: This field indicates the number of cell configurations associated with the beam restriction indicated in Child IAB-DU Resource set IDi.
 Number of cell configurations ID0 refers to the first restricted beam within the resource set, Number of cell configurations ID1 to the second one and so on.
 The length of the field is 8 bits;